Torsion braneworlds in a tensor-vector gravity: Final remarks and perspectives

-The spinor connection is modified by the torsion that yields to a derivative $\bar{\Psi}i\Gamma^M \partial_M h \Psi$ coupling.
+The spinor connection is modified by the torsion that yields a derivative $\bar{\Psi}i\Gamma^M \partial_M h \Psi$ coupling.
 In addition, we proposed a non-minimal coupling of form $hR\bar{\Psi}\Psi$, which can be considered as a pure-geometric Yukawa-like coupling.
 It turns out that only the non-minimal coupling leads to relevant modifications to the fermionic KK modes.
-Indeed, the volcano potential is everywhere positive, whilst a gapless massive tower and a localized massless left-chiral mode are still allowed.
-It is worthwhile to mention that the KK reduction provides a CPT-odd SME Lorentz violating term $i\bar{\psi}\gamma^\mu b_\mu \psi$ \cite{kostelecky1,kostelecky2}.
+For a vanishing coupling constant $\epsilon_2$, the left-handed potential has the usual volcano shape and the he massless left handed fermionic mode gets more localized around the origin as $\epsilon_1$ grows.This results leads to the conclusion that the geometric non-minimal coupling with $\epsilon_2=0$ presents an alternative to the well-known Yukawa coupling \cite{casa}.
+It is worthwhile to mention that the KK reduction provides a CPT-odd SME Lorentz violating term $i\bar{\psi}\gamma^\mu b_\mu \psi$ \cite{kostelecky1}.
 We argue that by considering more non-minimal couplings other SME terms could be generated and their experimental test could be used to obtain upper bound to the bulk-brane torsion.
-Furthermore, in the standing wave model the Lyra scalar is non zero on the brane what could lead to interesting cosmological effects.

 The close relationship between Lyra and Weyl geometries in braneworld models is another topic which was addressed.
 In a integrable Weyl geometry and using a general conformal invariant action, some pure-geometric thick branes were found \cite{weyl1, weyl2}.
 Therefore, the investigation of a pure-geometric thick branes in a conformal Lyra geometry, and the effects upon the fields thereof, it is a worth extension of the present work.